GeraldPinkney/RapidResponse/RapidResponse/docs/README.md

 ...              ["ordnum1", "1", "Kanata", "KNX", "7000vE", "", "130", "Default", "Kanata"])
 ```
 ## Aaaand now the caveats
-watch out for date formatting when uploading via workbook
+watch out for date formatting when uploading via workbook.

+Keep in mind that when using DataTable for upload/delete use cases you're circumventing lots of the controls built into RR.
-be aware of the implicit logic built in for tolerances for datatable, and table upload ordering.
+Be aware of the implicit logic built in for tolerances for datatable, and table upload ordering.
+When using DataTable for upload, make sure you're only loading the data you want. remove references.

-also, currently no support built in for creating scenario, transacting, then rolling back or committing based on result.
+Also, currently no support built in for creating scenario, transacting, then rolling back or committing based on result.